kletobias/p2022/_posts/2022-01-11-google-search-operators.md

 ### Logical `OR`

-Acts as a logical OR and therefore will allow google to return all hits, where `<search term 1>` or `<search term 2>` have a match and as such, where both search terms are matched as well.
+Acts as a logical OR and therefore will allow Google to return all hits, where `<search term 1>` or `<search term 2>` have a match and as such, where both search terms are matched as well.